 Examines in an integrated way, management concepts and competencies common to managing all organisations, but particularly managing service and providing quality service in tourism and hospitality businesses and organisations.
-Uses tourism and hospitality case studies to encourage students to find links between theories and practice.
+Uses tourism and hospitality case studies to encourage

-HOSPITALITY SERVICES MANAGEMENT
+MNG00441 HOSPITALITY SERVICES MANAGEMENT

-Anti requisite/s MNG00135 Managing Rooms Division Operation or MNG01202 Management II: Contemporary Issues.
+Anti requisite/s MNG01202 Management II:

+Contemporary Issues.

-This unit introduces students to the concept of hospitality services management where the customer is the centre of the organisation.
-It develops an understanding of the links between the marketing, operations and human resource functions to facilitate effective strategies and service management techniques for hospitality-related enterprises.
-The concept of service recovery is examined together with key strategies for successful recovery from service failures.
+This unit introduces students to the concept of service management within tourism and hospitality businesses.
+Through an extensive, on going, case study and group interaction, it develops an understanding of the links between service concepts and industry practices that facilitate effective strategies and service management techniques for a broad range of organisations.
 Students have the opportunity to develop a range of skills deemed important for working in the hospitality environment.